Prince Andrew wants a jury trial now? He’ll be in for a rude awakening | Sean O’Grady

 It must be dawning on those around him that the prince may be labouring under the assumption that, after the runaway success of the BBC Newsnight interview with Emily Maitlis, he can, once again, through a combination of charm, sheer force of personality and the justice of his case, persuade a random group of New Yorkers to believe him and not her.

 By all accounts, he judged in advance that his Newsnight interview would clear everything up once and for all.
 After Maitlis had made off with her scoop, I suspect the old boy thought his mam and elder brother would be well pleased when they saw the results of his handiwork.
 A lovely surprise, and vindication.
-Fair to say; didn’t quite work out the way.
+Fair to say it didn’t quite work out that way.

 The New Yorkers might have some trouble understanding his drawling aristocratic vowels, for a start, and, you’d imagine, are not necessarily going to be awed by the presence of British royalty.
 “Deference” is not the word that instantly comes to mind when you think of the inhabitants of the Big Apple (and rightly so).
 The prince probably makes less than an average hedge fund manager on Wall Street, let alone a really successful financial operator; one like, say, the late Jeffrey Epstein.